 Michael Jordan's net worth sit just under two billion dollars.
 And while he is arguably the greatest basketball player of all time, only a tiny fraction of his billion dollar net worth actually came from his salaries while playing with the Bulls and later the Wizards.
 In fact, Jordan "only" made a total of $93 million during his NBA playing days.

 Of course, when you're considered the greatest player to ever play the game by most basketball purists, you can earn money in other ways.
 For Jordan, his two biggest consistent sources of income are his Nike/Jordan Brand endorsement deals (worth about $60 million annually), and his stake in the Charlotte Hornets.
 In fact, it was the Hornets–back then the Bobcats–that officially made him a billionaire.
-Jordan bought the team for $275 million, and they're now worth $750 million.

 Back in 2006, Robert L. Johnson, founder of BET, was the majority owner of the Charlotte Bobcats.
-He brought Jordan on as a Managing Member of Basketball Operations; as a result, Jordan became the largest individual owner of the Bobcats after Johnson.
+He brought Jordan on as a Managing Member of Basketball Operations.
+As a result, Jordan became the largest individual owner of the Bobcats after Johnson.

 This was actually Jordan's second attempt to buy a team in Charlotte.
 A decade earlier, he had tried to purchase the original Charlotte Hornets team (now the New Orleans Pelicans), but that deal collapsed when owner George Shinn refused to give Jordan full control of basketball operations.